AliBoustani/EIGRP-QCount/README.md

-# EIGRP-QCount
+# EIGRP-Q Count
-Python3 App to extract EIGRP to Quere Count of each neighbor !!
+#Python App to extract EIGRP Queue Count of each neighbour!!
+#I tried to use different modules to avoid complexity!!